IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

     Data centers are based on a Point of Deployment (POD) architecture where each data center can have more than one POD, depending on the on-demand build out.
 Each POD consists of racks, servers, networks, and storage, along with backup power generators.
 Placing application servers across PODs improves availability.

-18. Click the **SAP-certified Cascade Lake** central processor unit (CPU) model.
+18. Select the **SAP-certified Cascade Lake** central processor unit (CPU) model.

     The SAP-certified option filters the hosts that completed SAP infrastructure as a service (IaaS) certification for compatibility, supportability, and performance with SAP software applications.

 19. Click the **next page icon** (![](_attachments/nextPage.png)).
-20. Click the **Cascade Lake** CPU model.
+20. Select the **Cascade Lake** CPU model.
 21. Select the **Dual Intel Xeon Silver 4210** CPU model name.

     Selecting the best CPU model for a deployment is an important step that needs to be considered based upon the workloads that will run in the environment.
-In addition, the model select will affect the options available for memory and storage.
+In addition, the model selected will affect the options available for memory and storage.

 22. Click the **RAM** drop-down list.